Reconstruction and 2D Mode

 Recorded 3D data contains the 3D coordinates that were live-reconstructed at the moment of capture and is independent of the 2D data once it's recorded.
 However, You can still view and edit the recorded 2D data to optimize the solver parameters and reconstruct a fresh set of 3D data from it.

-1. Click twice on the Edit button in the Control Deck.
+Click the Edit button in the Control Deck and select EDIT 2D from the list.

 Changes made to the Solver or Camera filter configurations in the Live Pipeline settings do not affect the recorded data.
 Instead, these values are adjusted in a recorded Take from the Take Properties.